Iron pentacarbonyl: Industrial production and use

 The industrial production of this compound is somewhat similar to the Mond process in that the metal is treated with carbon monoxide to give a volatile gas.
 In the case of iron pentacarbonyl, the reaction is more sluggish.
 It is necessary to use iron sponge as the starting material, and harsher reaction conditions of 5–30 MPa of carbon monoxide and 150–200 °C. Similar to the Mond process, sulfur acts as a catalyst.
 The crude iron pentacarbonyl is purified by distillation.
-Ullmann's Encyclopedia of Industrial Chemistry reports that there are only three plants manufacturing pentacarbonyliron; BASF in Germany and GAF in Alabama have capacities of 9000 and 1500–2000 tonnes/year respectively.
+Ullmann's Encyclopedia of Industrial Chemistry reports that there are only three plants manufacturing pentacarbonyliron; BASF in Germany and American Carbonyl in Alabama have capacities of 9000 and 1500–2000 tonnes/year respectively.

 Most iron pentacarbonyl produced is decomposed on site to give pure carbonyl iron in analogy to carbonyl nickel.
 Some iron pentacarbonyl is burned to give pure iron oxide.
 Other uses of pentacarbonyliron are small in comparison.

 Reactions

-Decarbonylation and related CO substitution reactions

-Irradiation of Fe(CO)5 with UV produces Fe(CO)4, which captures a variety of ligands to give adducts.
-In the absence of trapping substrates, Fe2(CO)9 is produced.